sfigg/commercialization-public/docset/manufacture/desktop/oem-windows-deployment-and-imaging-walkthrough.md

 Getting ready to build and test Windows 10 desktop PCs?
 This lab provides strategies for creating base images and updating them with command-line tools.
 The commands can be scripted, helping you quickly customize new images for specific markets to meet your customers' needs.

-New in this lab: With siloed provisioning packages, you can now capture and apply Classic Windows applications during deployment, one at a time.
+New in this lab: With siloed provisioning packages, you can now capture and apply Windows desktop applications during deployment, one at a time.
 This avoids some of the time-consuming steps involved in generalizing and recapturing images.

 Let's get started!